exakat/exakat/docs/Rules.rst

 ######################

-Usual convention is to write PHP keywords (like as, foreach, switch, case, `'break <http://php.net/manual/en/control-structures.break.php>`_, etc.) all in lowercase.
+Usual convention is to write PHP keywords (like as, foreach, switch, case, `break <http://php.net/manual/en/control-structures.break.php>`_, etc.) all in lowercase.

 .. code-block:: php